Distributed Agreement in the Arrovian Framework: Related Work

 \section{Related Work}

 The Arrovian framework in voting theory has already received a lot of attention; however, its intersection with distributed computing appears to be recent.
 To the best of our knowledge, distributed combinatorial topology techniques such as the \emph{index lemma} on simplicial complexes were first used in 2022 \cite{sergio2022} to prove the base case ($m=3$, $n=2$) of Arrow's theorem topologically, and then extended via induction.
 This work was later improved in 2024 \cite{sergio2024} by proving a domain-generalization of Arrow's theorem using only distributed combinatorial topology on \emph{all} cases.
+Other work has studied social welfare and social choice distributed algorithms satisfying consensus and significantly weaker validity conditions (e.g. preserving unanimity of only the highest ranked alternative) than our unanimity condition \cite{democratic-elections}.

 The theory in the Arrovian framework itself is full of rich results.
 In particular, Arrow's theorem and domain-generalizations thereof have been proved via many combinatorial methods \cite{campbell-chapter1, three-brief-proofs}, as well as techniques from algebraic topology \cite{algebraic-topology-arrow-proof} and fixed-point methods in metric spaces \cite{fixed-point-proof1, fixed-point-proof2}.
 More generally, (algebraic) topological techniques have proven successful in voting theory.
 For example, the Gibbard--Satterthwaite theorem---which shows the non-existence of a \emph{social choice function} (inputs being preferences and output being a single alternative) satisfying surjectivity and strategy-proofness---has been proven using combinatorial methods and algebraic topological methods \cite{Gibbard_1998, gibbard-topological-proof}.